Free Shipping on all orders over $150

 You’re looking for those bold bands of brown, gray, or blue.
 If everything’s faded and dull, skip it—it’s past its prime.

-What’s the Best Way to Pick and Preserve Them?
+What’s the Best Way to Pick and Preserve Turkey Tail Mushrooms?

 You don’t need to rip them off the log like you’re in a hurry.